tanyayt/personal_website/_posts/2020-06-08-Boston-airbnb-data.md

 Airbnb has transformed travel and the vacation rental industry in numerous ways.
 It provides travelers cost-effective accommodation options beyond traditional hotel rooms, and brings hosts additional income to compensate housing expenses in the city.
 This project analyzes Airbnb data in Boston area, and provides valuable insights into the availability trend and pricing distribution in different neighborhoods.

-# What is the availability trend in Boston Area?
+# Trend of Airbnb Rental Availability  in Boston

 ## How does the availability change throughout the year?

 <img src="https://github.com/tanyayt/udacity_data_scientist/blob/master/boston_airbnb_analysis/availability_trend_daily.png?raw=true" style="width: 900px;"/>

 Availability is defined as the % of listings available.
 Availability reaches its highest point in early December 2016, and its lowest point in mid-September 2016.
 The total available listings follow a similar trend.

 <img src="https://github.com/tanyayt/udacity_data_scientist/blob/master/boston_airbnb_analysis/available_counts_trend_daily.png?raw=true" style="width: 900px;"/>

 Finally, let's see how availability changes throughout the week.
+Friday and Saturday have the lowest availabilities and the smallest numbers of available units.
+Monday and Tuesday are most available, in terms of availability and total available units respectively.

 <img src="https://github.com/tanyayt/udacity_data_scientist/blob/master/boston_airbnb_analysis/availability_weekly.png?raw=true" style="width: 500px;"/>